w3c/svgwg/master/coords.md

 (<em>actual-height</em>)**2) / sqrt(2)</code>, which in this
 case is .01*sqrt(4000*4000+2000*2000)/sqrt(2), or 31.62.
 The
-bottom rectangle of the group illustrates what happens when values specified in percentage units are scaled.</p>
+bottom rectangle of the group illustrates what happens when values specified in percentage units are scaled.
 </div>

 <h3 id="BoundingBoxes">Bounding boxes</h3>